ChrisKoivu/JavaSockets/README.md

 # JavaSockets
-Client and Server programs written in Java to.establish a socket network connection
+Client Program written in Java to.establish a socket network connection

 This Program was created to establish a socket connection to my UNF Server address on a misc port to report network performance statistics on my client computer, which is a linux laptop, and the server